ibm-cloud-docs/containers/ts-worker-dedicated.md

 {{site.data.keyword.attribute-definition-list}}

 # VPC: Why can't I create worker nodes on dedicated hosts?
 {: #ts-worker-dedicated}
 {: support}

+[Virtual Private Cloud]{: tag-vpc}

-When you try to create worker nodes on dedicated hosts, you see an error message similar to one of the following.
+When you try to create worker nodes on dedicated hosts, you see an error message similar to one of the following examples.
 {: tsSymptoms}

 ```sh